-The Council is required to keep the Local Plan preparation process under review and to produce a Monitoring Report.
-The Monitoring Report assesses the implementation of policies contained within the Local Plan documents.
+We are required to keep the Local Plan preparation process under review and to produce a monitoring report.
+The monitoring report assesses the implementation of policies contained within the Local Plan documents.

 The Local Plan for Enfield is a framework that helps protect our environment and heritage whilst shaping and guiding growth and development.

 The Local Development Scheme (LDS) sets out the Council’s programme for the preparation of Enfield’s Local Plan for the period 2019-2022.

 We have joined The Local Self Build Register, which gathers detailed information from people who want to build their own homes in the borough.
 By registering, valuable data on the demand for self-build and custom housebuilding in Enfield can be collected.